 Cement bags should be kept up off the ground so moisture doesn't soak into them.
 You can use a palette, or place the bags on boards spanned between wood offcuts or bricks.
 Unused unopened bags of cement can be sealed into plastic bags (use heavy rubble bags instead of trash bags which can puncture) to lengthen it's shelf life, but apparently it still deteriorates if bags are airtight and it's recommended that it should be used within 6 months.

-How Long Does Cement Last For?
-Does it Have a "Use By" Date?
+How Long Does Cement Last?
+Does It Have a "Use By" Date?

-Use cement within 3 months of the manufacture date printed on the bag.
+Use cement within three months of the manufacture date printed on the bag.
 After this it often becomes lumpy where it's in contact with the inside of the bag.